Bob-Playground/WWDC-Stuff/WWDC-2020/10163-OC-Runtime-Changes/Transcript-Edited.md

 **The result is two integers being glued together as a pointer**, which is **a nonsense value** that is certain to **crash** if it's actually used.

 You can recognize when this happens by a crash in the runtime reading method information, where the bad pointer looks like **two 32-bit values smooshed together** as in this example.

+## Don't rely on internal data structures，use APIs

 And if you're running code that digs through these structures to read out the values, that code will have the same problem as these older runtimes, and the app would crash when users upgraded their devices.